Insights from Those Who DO Remember

 Principles

 “This is surely the main problem of the twentieth century: is it permissible merely to carry out orders, and commit one's conscience to someone else's keeping?
 Can a man do without ideas of his own about good and evil, and merely derive them from the printed instructions and verbal orders of his superiors?
-Oaths!
-Those solemn pledges pronounced with a tremor in the voice and intended to defend the people against evildoers: see how easily they can be misdirected to the service of evildoers and against the people!” - Solzhenitsyn
+Oaths! [or slogans] Those solemn pledges pronounced with a tremor in the voice and intended to defend the people against evildoers: see how easily they can be misdirected to the service of evildoers and against the people!” - Solzhenitsyn

 If you haven’t been following alternative media, real journalists, you may be unaware of the current prevalence of “lawfare”.
 It’s a simple matter to waste all the time and money of people doing something constructive against the regime with litigation, even if they are patently innocent.